agentmodels/agentmodels.org/chapters/3c-pomdp.md

 displayTrajectory(trajectory);
 ~~~~

 Solving Bandit problems optimally quickly becomes intractable without special optimizations.
 The codebox below shows how runtime scales as a function of the number of trials.
+(This takes approximately 20 seconds to run.)

 <!-- bandit_scaling_number_of_trials -->
 ~~~~
-// Construct world and agent priorBelief as above
+///fold: Construct world and agent priorBelief as above
-///fold:

 var vs = [0, 1];
 var probably1Dist = Categorical({ vs, ps: [0.2, 0.8] });